 Every good weight loss or maintenance plan includes exercise.
 Get active with your pet: Increase walking frequency or length with your dog.
 Encourage your cat to chase a laser pointer or remote-controlled toy.
 These activities will also help to strengthen the bond you share with your furry pal.

-Contact us to schedule an appointment or to go over any questions or concerns you have regarding your pet’s weight and diet.
+Contact us to book an appointment or to go over any questions or concerns you have regarding your pet’s weight and diet.